 If a definition query is applied to the bin-enabled feature layer, the bins' symbology does not reflect changes set by the query.
 In the Symbology pane , under the Bins tab, on the Primary symbology tab , click the More drop-down menu and click Refresh values to recompute the symbology based on the query.

 You can filter bins by setting time properties or adding a range slider on the feature layer on the Layer Properties dialog box.
 Time and range settings are preserved when you switch the display between bins and individual features.

 If static bins are generated on the feature class and you set a definition query or use a time or range slider on the current map view, the layer does not use the cached statistics.
 Instead, it generates summary statistics dynamically using the definition query, current time, or current range.

 Manage the binning cache

 If a static binning cache was generated when feature binning was first enabled, when you edit, create, or update point features in ArcGIS Pro, you must update the binning cache to reflect these changes.
 The option to generate a binning cache is checked by default when binning is enabled, as this improves drawing performance for very large datasets.

-If your data is managed outside of ArcGIS Pro and a binning cache is not created, you will need to disable and reenable binning for any updates to be reflected.
+If your data is managed outside of ArcGIS Pro and a binning cache is not created, you need to disable and reenable binning for updates to be reflected.

 Share bin-enabled feature layers

 You can share a bin-enabled feature layer as a map image layer to ArcGIS Enterprise and consume the web layer in ArcGIS Pro.
 Prior to publishing, the source database of the bin-enabled feature layer must be registered to a server federated with the portal.
-In the Sharing pane, under Data, select Reference registered data.
-Optionally, under Layer Type, check the Feature check box to include a feature layer.
+In the Sharing pane, under Data and Layer Type, click Map Image under Reference registered data.
+Optionally, check the Feature check box to include a feature layer.

 There are some situations in which sharing a map with a bin-enabled feature layer is not supported.
 For more information, see 20055: Feature binning functionality will be dropped.